Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

 Other Sources of Power

-There are many who live off the grid without either solar or wind power.
+There are many who live off-grid without either solar or wind power.
 They usually bring generators to power their microwaves and lights, and sometimes TVs and other appliances.
 The drawback to generators is that they are noisy, they depend on fossil fuels, and they cost money to operate.
-The high price of gas is making people think twice about using their generators more than very short periods of time.
+The high price of gas is making people think twice about using their generators for more than very short periods of time.

 Purists might tell you that you don’t need any of that stuff.
 You can see by the light of the lantern, you can sit around the campfire at night rather than watch TV.
 Get an extra blanket or sleeping bag for warmth!
 You don’t need any of those fancy electronics when you have the sun in the morning and the moon at night!